XeroAPI/Xero-Net-Sign-Up-With-Xero-Samples/XeroNetSSUApp/README.md

         "Database": "Data Source=(localdb)\\ProjectsV13..."
     }
 ```

+#### Mac Users

+If you're using a Mac, SQL Server Object Explorer is not available in Visual Studio.
+Instead, you might have to spin up an instance of Microsoft SQL Server and connect to it.
+Here's an article on how you can do this with [AWS RDS](https://www.freecodecamp.org/news/cjn-how-to-connect-your-aws-rds-microsoft-sql-server-using-azure-data-studio/).

 ## Getting started with _dotnet_  & command line
 You can run this application with [dotnet SDK](https://code.visualstudio.com/download) from command line.